google/osv-scanner/README.md

    --skip-git \
    --recursive \
    --experimental-only-packages
-   --format=cyclonedx-1-4 \
+   --format=cyclonedx-1-5 \
    --output=result.json
    <path to your repository root directory>
 ```

-The SBOM will be formatted using the CycloneDX 1.4 format.
+The SBOM will be formatted using the CycloneDX 1.5 specification and will include the locations of detected packages.

-**Note** : This format does not support file location reporting.
+**Note : You can also format the result using CycloneDX 1.4 using `--format=cyclonedx-1-4`, but it won't contain packages locations**

 ## Releasing OSV-Scanner